 While CPP research found that 34% of workers surveyed said that stress as a main cause of conflict in the workplace, Health Assured found that 79% of employers confessed to finding it hard to deal with staff who can lose their temper.

-Workplace stress impacts on employee welfare and can ultimately impact an overall department or even business, as research shows clear links between stress and sickness absence.
+Workplace stress impacts on employee welfare and can ultimately impact an overall department or even the business, as research shows clear links between stress and sickness absence.
 Managers need to focus on triggers and behaviors that signal an individual on course for becoming emotionally stretched.
 The next step is for managers to encourage staff to talk openly about stress and conflict, and the challenges and barriers that exist within teams and outside them.

 Breakdowns between individuals is part and parcel of working life.
 It may sound clichéd, but each conflict really is an opportunity to make vast improvements.

-By and large, conflict finds its roots in poor interpersonal relationships, whether they be between peers, or management figures and staff.
+By and large, conflict finds its roots in poor interpersonal relationships, whether they are between peers, or management figures and staff.
 This in turn can often be traced back to poor leadership at the top of the organization.

 From a top-down perspective, instead of delegating responsibility to departments, managers need to tighten their game, acting as role models and behaving with demonstrated integrity.
 Only then can the basis for a harmonious working environment be established.